imperfectlink/PowerProps/docs/source/interface.rst

 |

-Each custom property has its own dropdown that allows you to perform the actions above as well as edit the property itself, randomize the values within a range and create a material Attribute node within the active material that is preloaded with the relevant information to utilize the custom attribute.
+Each custom property has its own dropdown that allows you to perform the actions above as well as edit the property itself, randomize the values within a range and create a material Attribute node within the active material that is preloaded with the relevant information to utilize the custom property.

 |